-- 8.15.1 Ensure that the electrical supply is isolated. - 8.15.2 Remove the appliance lower and upper doors. - 8.15.3 Remove the Electrical assembly as detailed in sect 8.9. - 8.15.4 Release the 6 x screws securing the Heat Exchanger Access panel and remove the access panel cap and gasket. - 8.15.5 Release the 4 x screws securing each end cap and remove the end caps and gaskets. - 8.15.6 Remove the Heat Exchanger baffles. - 8.15.7 Reassembly is in reverse order.
+- 8.15.1 Ensure that the electrical supply is isolated. - 8.15.2 Remove the appliance lower and upper doors. - 8.15.3 Remove the Electrical Assembly as detailed in sect 8.9. - 8.15.4 Release the 8 x screws securing the Heat Exchanger Access Panel and remove the access panel cap and gasket. - 8.15.5 Release the 4 x screws securing each end cap and remove the end caps and gaskets. - 8.15.6 Remove the Heat Exchanger baffles. - 8.15.7 Reassembly is in reverse order.

-NOTE: When reassembling, ensure that the baffle is pushed fully home and that the access cap is fully sealed.
-In the event of heat exchanger replacement being necessary, contact Johnson and Starley Service Department.
+NOTE: When reassembling, ensure that the baffle is pushed fully home and the access cap is fully sealed.
+In the event of the heat exchanger requiring replacement, contact Johnson and Starley Service Department.

-9. DEFECT DIAGNOSIS
+DEFECT DIAGNOSIS